vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/rds_remove_public_endpoint/README.md

 # Private rds snapshot

-This job disables rds public accessible to ensure it is not connected by any internet hosts.
+This job disables public access to RDS instances to to ensure it is not connected by any internet hosts.

 ## Getting Started